Genetic history of East Asians: Diversification and substructure

 A population genomic PCA graph, showing the substructure of Eastern Asian populations.

 The genetic makeup of contemporary East Asians, such as the Han Chinese, is primarily characterized by the presence of "Yellow River" ancestry, a subgroup of the Ancient Northern East Asians (ANEA).
 Yellow River ancestry is associated with a sample of a 9,500-year-old individual from the lower reaches of the Yellow River in Shandong, i.e. Bianbian.
 It formed either as admixture between a major Ancient Northern East Asian (ANEA) component and a minor Ancient Southern East Asian (ASEA) one, or as earlier admixture between a deep interior group (90%) and a deep coastal group (10%).
-"Yellow River" ancestry is distinct from the Ancient Northeast Asians (ANA), but branches deeply within Ancient Northern East Asian (ANEA).
+Yellow River ancestry is distinct from the Ancient Northeast Asians (ANA), but branches deeply within Ancient Northern East Asian (ANEA).
+Yellow River ancestry, like most ANEA groups, display close affinities to the AR19K-related lineage.

 Contemporary Northeast Asians such as Tungusic, Mongolic, and Turkic peoples derive most of their ancestry from the "Amur" Ancient Northeast Asian (ANA) subgroup of the Ancient Northern East Asians (ANEA), which expanded massively with millet cultivation and pastoralism.
 Tungusic peoples display the highest genetic affinity to Ancient Northeast Asians (ANA), represented by c.
 7,000 and 13,000 year old specimens, whereas Turkic-speaking peoples have variable but significant amounts of West Eurasian admixture.

 An early branch of Ancient Northern East Asians (ANEA) absorbed an Ancient North Eurasian (ANE) population to their north, giving rise to the Ancient Paleo-Siberians, who in turn became ancestral to both "modern Paleo-Siberians" (such as Chukotko-Kamchatkan, Yeniseian, and Nivkh speakers) and contemporary Native Americans.
 Paleo-Siberian (APS) ancestry was once widespread across North Asia, but largely replaced by later waves of Neo-Siberian ancestry due to a major population turnover from the south, possibly involving Uralic and Yukaghir speakers.
 This was later followed by another expansion from the south in relatively recent times, associated with Ancient Northeast Asian (ANA) ancestry involving Tungusic, Mongolic, and Turkic speakers.

 Austronesians and Kra-Dai speakers in Southeast Asia mainly carry "Fujian Neolithic" ancestry, a subgroup of Ancient Southern East Asians (ASEA), which is associated with the spread of rice cultivation.
 A mixture of Xingyi ancestry (48.8 to 71.5%) and ASEA ancestry likely gave rise to the "Longlin" ancestry associated with an 11,000-year-old individual from Longlin, Guangxi.

 In contrast to Austronesians, most Austroasiatic ethnic groups demonstrate greater genetic affinity with the Central Yunnan lineage than they do with Ancient Southern East Asians (ASEA).
-Central Yunnan ancestry is common across Austroasiatic speakers in Southeast Asia and Yunnan province.
-It peaks in the Mlabri people of Laos and Thailand, but is low to non-existent in the Austroasiatic speakers of South Asia.
+Central Yunnan ancestry is common across Austroasiatic speakers in Southeast Asia and Yunnan province, including the Mlabri people of Laos and Thailand, but is low to non-existent in the Austroasiatic speakers of South Asia.
 Isolated hunter-gatherers in Southeast Asia, such as the Semang, derive most of their ancestry from the Hoabinhian and Central Yunnan lineages.